10 Best Boys Running Shoes Tested in-depth

-A. Pronation is the way the foot rolls inward when you walk and run.
-It is part of the natural movement that helps the lower leg deal with shock.
+A. Pronation is the way the foot rolls inward when you are walking and running.
+It is part of a foot’s natural movement that helps the lower leg deal with shock.
 Some people pronate more (over pronation) or less (under pronation) than others.

 Q. How much space should be in a child’s shoe?

 A. If your finger cannot fit, the shoes are too tight.
 If your finger has too much room, the shoes are too large.
 At the other end, your toes should be able to wiggle comfortably.
-You should be able to fit the width of your thumb in between the tips of your toes and the end of the shoe.
+You ought to comfortably able to fit the width of your thumb in between the tips of your son’s toes and the end of your son’s shoe.

 Q. How do i determine the fit of my son’s running shoes?